We've talked about those demanding clients and how to watch out for them. But what about the golden eggs? The ones who are a dream to work with?

 7. They've got a sense of humour

 Are they a good laugh?
 Or do they take themselves too seriously?
 Business is about people.
 If the potential client is difficult to get on with, are they going to be a good fit for you?
-It might sound daft, but clients who have a sense of humour are the best type of all.
+Clients who have a sense of humour are the best type of all.
 They'll see the funny side when things go wrong, and be much easier to work with.

 8. They ask about payment, in a good way